Vitaliy-Dob/leet-code/README.md

 Two binary trees are considered the same if they are structurally identical and the nodes have the same value.
 # 21. Merge Two Sorted Lists
 Merge two sorted linked lists and return it as a new list.
 The new list should be made by splicing together the nodes of the first two lists.
+# 70. Climbing Stairs
+You are climbing a stair case.
+It takes n steps to reach to the top.
+Each time you can either climb 1 or 2 steps.
+In how many distinct ways can you climb to the top?
+Note: Given n will be a positive integer.